DAK404/OpenSUSE-Setup-Scripts/README.md

     8. `bleachbit`: Helps in removing unwanted files in system.
 A useful tool

     9. `easyeffects`: Provides audio effects for speakers.
 Can improve sound quality

+    10. `openrgb`: Provides control over RGB lighting of keyboards and peripherals

+    11. `i2c-tools`: Helps in setting up configurations for the RGB lighting of peripherals

 6. Install GRUB theme
 7. Install EasyEffects presets; presets are required for the effects